 If you are working with one device or virtual machine, the fastest and easiest way to check whether the device or virtual machine is connected to Android Debug Bridge is to click the Show Mobile Screen toolbar item in the TestComplete IDE.
 The Mobile Screen window will open if at least one mobile device or virtual machine is connected to the Bridge.

-If you have several devices or virtual machines connected, a click on the Show Mobile Screen item will open the Select Current Device dialog that lists the connected devices.
-Check whether your device or virtual machine is on the list, select it there and click OK to view its screen.
+If you have several devices or virtual machines connected, a click on the Show Mobile Screen item will open the Select Local Device dialog.
+In the dialog, specify the needed device to view its screen.

 If the Mobile Screen window is visible, the newly connected devices are added to the drop-down list on its toolbar.